Last Updated: May 12, 2026

 What Does the Oranda Goldfish Look Like?

-Oranda Goldfish Carassius auratus are egg-shaped fish and can be identified by the cap on their head.
-This is a series of outgrowths that can be easily spotted and is also known as the “wen”.
+Oranda Goldfish Carassius auratus are egg-shaped fish and is identified by the cap on their head.
+This is a series of outgrowths that is easily spotted and is also known as the “wen”.
 The head growth develops as the fish ages and normally starts appearing when the fish is four or five months old.
 They are different than a lionhead or Ranchu goldfish due to their dorsal fin.

 There are different types and colors, with the most common being a shimmering yellow or orange Oranda.
 Some of the most distinctive Oranda Goldfish species are: